HashashinMaster/Threejs-X-O-Game/README.md

-Absolutely, adding emojis can add a touch of personality!
-Here's an updated version:

----

 # 🎮 3D X-O Game

 A modern, interactive take on the classic X-O (Tic-Tac-Toe) game, built using Three.js for 3D rendering, GSAP for animations, and incorporating music and sound effects.